Yiling-J/tablepilot/docs/schema/source.md

 #### Sources

-A list of sources from which `pick`-type columns can select values.
+A sourc object from which `pick`-type columns can select values.
 Tablepilot currently 6 types of sources:

 - **ai**: Uses AI to generate a list of options dynamically.
 Each time a new generation starts (via the `generate` command, generate API call, or start button in UI), the options will be regenerated.
 - **list**: Uses a predefined list of options.